Shashwat-993/Bynry-Frontend-Case-Study-/README.md

 # Profile Explorer
+https://super-pastelito-ea7f39.netlify.app/ use this link to access the web app prototype.
 A beautiful, interactive web application for exploring user profiles with an integrated map view.
 Built with React, TypeScript, and Leaflet maps.

 ![Profile Explorer Screenshot](https://i.imgur.com/YourScreenshot.jpg)